sahib/misc/the-vibes-that-i-summoned/slides.typ

 - A design doc / decision log is more useful than CLAUDE.md, because CLAUDE.md is size-limited.
 CLAUDE.md gets the headline; the design doc gets the reasoning.
+- Also: DO NOT let Claude generate CLAUDE.md and work with that unmodified - that has the very same issue as with generating tests.
 ```)

   = Bonus: What that means for Claude